gbera23-dev/PROJECTS/C/CRC/README.md

 4) commit 15/12/2025: Improved a structure of Data module, wrote the .h file for the Mr_Assembler(for the support of variable declaration, assignment and read).
 Created two new modules, which will implement particular types of vectors(vector for storing char* - s and vector for storing new variable struct type objects).
 Added a new module, which is responsible fully for writing assembly instructions.

+5) commit 19/12/2025: Fully implemented string and variable vectors using my vector written for assignment and added full test functionality to be able to test it out when implementation changes(planning to change linear search to binary search so that addition and reading is
+O(logn) instead of O(n).
+This will be a huge boost for larger input .c files).
+Added a way for a client to provide .c files to compile in console and implemented input proofing.
+Partly Solved the problem of extra whitespaces being read during tokenization of the file. removed duplicate h files from test subdirectory.